House & Apartment

 Worried about doing this on your own?
 You may be able to get free legal help.

 Personal service is only an option for named recipients.
-The other options can be used for named recipients and unknown occupants.
+Other options can be used for named recipients and unknown occupants.
 These are:

-- Substitute service on someone in the household at least 13 years old (learn how to do Substitute service of a written eviction notice), and
+- Substitute service on someone who is 13 years or older and lives in the household of the named person or unknown occupants (learn how to do Substitute service of a written eviction notice), and

-- Certified or registered mail with return receipt requested (learn how to Mail an eviction notice).
+- Certified or registered mail with return receipt requested (learn about Mailing an eviction notice).

-If the property is vacant or the only people living there are not tenants or subtenants, posting may be an option.
-Learn how to Post an eviction notice.
+If the property is vacant or the only occupants are not tenants or subtenants, posting may be an option.
+Learn about Posting an eviction notice.

-Illinois has three main types of written eviction notices.
 More than one type of notice may need to be filled out and served at the same time.
-Learn more about Written eviction notices.
+Learn more about Written eviction notices and the correct notices for:

-- Notice of Termination for Non-Payment of Rent (learn more in Dealing with unpaid rent),
+- Unpaid rent (learn more in Dealing with unpaid rent),

-- Notice of Termination for Lease Violation (learn more in Addressing lease violations), and
+- Lease violations and criminal activity (learn more in Addressing lease violations), and

 Make a copy of each completed and signed notice before it is served.
 This can be done using a scanner or copier, or by taking a phone picture.

 Be sure that the copy is clear and easy to read.
-If an eviction case has to be started, this copy will be filed with the complaint .
+If an eviction case is filed:

 Personal service is usually done at the property where the person is living.
-Personal service may have to happen somewhere else if they are:
+Personal service may occur at another location if the person is:

 - Staying in a medical facility like a hospital or rehab,